 Virgin Holidays uses a collage of “live” footage from around the world to get viewers excited to travel the world with them.

-Virgin has a strong call to action and adventure here, ‘seize the holiday’.
-With the popularity of live video streaming on Youtube and Facebook, a person watching others ‘seizing their holiday’ may very well think “Yeah, I can totally do that, it’s no big deal.”
+Virgin has a strong call-to-action and adventure here, ‘seize the holiday’.
+With the popularity of live-video-streaming on Youtube and Facebook, a person watching others ‘seizing their holiday’ may very well think, “Yeah, I can totally do that, it’s no big deal.”

 M.C.
 Hammer demands an end to hammer time, and shows off what’s capable with Command strips for hanging pictures without turning your walls into Swiss cheese.

 There you have it!
 Some great examples of promotional videos pulled off really well, in a variety of ways, and with incredible creative flare.
-Hopefully, this list inspired you for your next video project!
+Hopefully, this list inspires you for your next video project!